 There are times that multiple colors can work.
 This all depends on your flooring.

 If you have hardwood floors, do they have the same grain of wood on all panels?
 Maybe you chose an artistic flooring with two different wood tones that complement each other.

 You want to use the flooring as your base.
-Try to match your window treatments to the floor, especially when it comes to matching the wood.
+When considering custom blinds, try to match your window treatments to the floor, especially when it comes to matching the wood.
 If you have a single tone for the flooring, you want to use that same coloring for your window treatments.

 When you have different tones in the wood, you can use them both in your windows.
 Work with the same coloring.
 The question now is whether you alternate the slats, or you choose one set of blinds in one color and another set of blinds in a different color.
 You’ll want to consider what works for the décor.